Ibtihaj-kk/cars/README.md

 ---

-**Cars Portal** - Connecting buyers and sellers in the automotive marketplace.
+**CorporateDock** - Connecting buyers and sellers in the automotive marketplace.